Ahhh, Krakow. The place where pierogi meets party and 'history' meets 'hip'. It's a perfect blend of medieval history and modern-day mojo.

 Spring in Krakow is when things start to defrost nicely.
 Expect mild days with temperatures hovering around 10-15°C - perfect for wandering the Old Town without freezing your fingers off.
 The city’s parks bloom back to life, and the café terraces fill up faster than you can say ‘coffee and cake’.

 Summer is a sweet spot for sunshine lovers.
 Krakow heats up to a comfy 20-25°C - not scorching, but just right for city strolls, lazy lunches outdoors and a well-deserved ice cream (or three).
 Sun hats and sunglasses?
-Absolute must.
+An absolute must.

 Then there’s autumn, rolling in with cosy vibes and temperatures between 5-10°C. It’s moody, colourful and a great excuse to layer up, grab a hot chocolate and explore Krakow’s storybook streets before winter returns for round two.